roumel00/calendar-component/README.md

 ## Styling

 The component uses Tailwind CSS classes and integrates seamlessly with Shadcn UI's design system.
-All styling is handled through the Shadcn UI components you pass as props.
+All styling is handled through the Shadcn UI components, and assumes they live in @/components/ui/.

 ## License